Blog Legally: 5 Legal Pages Your Website MUST Have

 — Federal Trade Commission (FTC)

 But please, don’t despair!
-Legally blogging according to the CAN-SPAM Act requirements is not difficult!
+Blogging legally according to the CAN-SPAM Act requirements is not difficult!

 You just must be sure that all the emails you send to your subscribers clearly contain: